I2VControl: Disentangled and Unified Video Motion Synthesis Control: Conclusion

 \section{Conclusion}

-In this work, we explore the controllability of video synthesis, a vital aspect for enhancing end-user utility.
-Our proposed framework, \textbf{\papername}, implements flexible video motion controllers with disentangled control signals, achieving a user-friendly interface and outstanding performance in various motion control tasks including motion strength, motion brushing, object dragging, and camera pose controlling.
+In this work, we explore the motion controllability of image-to-video synthesis, a vital aspect for enhancing end-user utility and solving logic conflicts in previous methods.
+Our proposed framework, \textbf{\papername}, implements flexible video motion controllers with disentangled control signals, achieving a user-friendly interface and outstanding performance in various motion control tasks including motion brush, object dragging, and camera pose controlling.
 For the future, we aim to enhance the framework to handle increasingly complex scenarios, integrating more nuanced control over video motion not only at the structural but also at the textual level.
 Additionally, we also expect ongoing advancements in model architectures to boost the capabilities and operational efficiency of our framework.